Walter Clarence Thornton: Personal life

+In 2024, Thornton's daughters, Nancy Louella Thornton Navarro and Adriana Anabel Thornton-Cornejo, with Philip Mershon, published a print on demand biography, "The Merchant of Venus: The Life of Walter Thornton".

 Legacy

-Thornton, in spite of his successful career, is most famous today for being the subject of two now-iconic images of Thornton, purportedly selling his 1929 Chrysler Imperial 75 Roadster out of desperation after The Wall Street Stock Market Crash of 1929.
+Thornton is famous for two photos, with one foot on the curb and one foot on a running board of a 1929 Chrysler Imperial 75 Roadster, purportedly selling it out of desperation after The Wall Street Stock Market Crash of 1929.
 There is a large, white, what appears to be cardboard sign on the vehicle that reads "$100 WILL BUY THIS CAR.
 MUST HAVE CASH.
 LOST ALL ON THE STOCK MARKET".
 The Bankrupt Investor image has become emblematic of the 1929 Stock Market Crash.